2008–09 Pirveli Liga

-2008–09 Pirveli Liga was the 20th season of the Georgian Pirveli Liga.
-The Pirveli Liga is the second division of Georgian Football.
-It consists of 4 reserve teams and professional teams.
+The 2008–09 Pirveli Liga was the 20th season of the Georgian Pirveli Liga, the second division of Georgian football.
+It consists of 22 teams with four of them being reserve teams.
 Although reserve teams are allowed to play in the same league system, they were not allowed to play in the same division and therefore cannot be promoted.

+Samtredia and Baia Zugdidi secured promotion at the end of the season.